Table of Contents

 To switch between the two recording modes, you can simply press the all-time button.
 The button is located on the back of some older models.
 Once the button is pressed, it will automatically cycle between its recorded temperatures every few seconds.
 To switch from all-time mode to 24-hour mode, you simply have to press the button again.

-Newer models have a touchscreen.
-To cycle between recording modes on a TP-65 or any other touchscreen model, you can simply press the time button on the touchscreen.
+On the other hand, newer models have a touchscreen.
+To cycle between recording modes on a TP65 or any other touchscreen model, you can simply press the time button on the touchscreen.

 All ThermoPro indoor and outdoor thermometers include a reset button on the front or back of their sensor stations and display units.